kavin160100/OGD_downloader/README.md

 Data.gov.in hosts an array of government data spanning diverse sectors like census, agriculture, finance, defense, education, pollution and more.

 The datagov_key.py uses a sample API token which will return a maximum of 10 records at a time.
 The API Key can be availed from data.gov.in.
 After Registration, the API Key can be generated from the Dashboard-> My Account menu.

+Run the App.py and search using any keyword.